Holic75/KingmakerRebalance/README.md

 - Animal companions now level up manually,
 - Dismissable area effect spells,
 - When using wall area effect spells you should now see which enemies will be affected,
-- Summoned monsters are now considered as allies,
+- Summoned monsters are now considered as allies.
-- Everyone can select a Diety (optional).

 The mod also adds following inquisitions that can be selected instead of domains:
 - Anger,